← Back to Blog

 Combine with manual posts for patient testimonials (with proper consent) and specific practice updates.

-About Glow Social: AI-powered software that automatically creates and publishes 12 custom posts per month to Facebook, Instagram, LinkedIn, and TikTok. $99/month, 5-minute setup. glowsocial.com
+About Glow Social: Done-for-you software that automatically creates and publishes 20 custom posts per month to Facebook, Instagram, LinkedIn, and TikTok. $99/month, 5-minute setup. glowsocial.com

 Want to see what Glow Social can do for your Dentist business?